ricoarisandyw/obsidian-ripita/source/content/index.md

----
+# Ripita Documentation

-title: Ripita Documentation
+We will write all Ripita Feature and Documentation here
----

-Hello world!

-Write some words here!